Next Start

 Automotive Mechanic Certification Programs

-UTI graduates are also prepared to complete Automotive Service Excellence (ASE) examinations and may use their UTI training as one of the two years of experience required to become ASE certified.16 As the most-recognized standard for automotive technician excellence in the industry, ASE certification is highly valued by automotive dealerships and other employers.
+UTI graduates are also prepared to complete Automotive Service Excellence (ASE) examinations and may use their UTI training as one of the two years of experience required to become ASE certified.
+As the most-recognized standard for automotive technician excellence in the industry, ASE certification is highly valued by automotive dealerships and other employers.

 What Are the Job Prospects for Automotive Technicians?

-In 2020, the largest employers of automotive mechanics and service technicians were as follows:
+In 2023, the largest employers of automotive mechanics and service technicians were as follows:

-• Automobile dealers: 33%
+• Automobile dealers: 19.79%

-• Automotive mechanical and electrical repair and maintenance: 28%
+• Automotive mechanical and electrical repair and maintenance: 23.66%

-• Automotive parts, accessories and tire stores: 8%
+• Automotive parts, accessories and tire stores: 8.76%

-The BLS reports industry certification is increasingly important to become a collision repair technician.
+According to the BLS, the industry certification is increasingly important to become a collision repair technician.
 The Collision Repair & Refinish Technology (CRRT) programs at UTI take 51 to 54 weeks to complete.
 The program was developed with leading industry brands and teaches students how to effectively use the technology, equipment and tools found in the collision repair industry.

 UTI CRRT graduates receive I-CAR certificates for Non-Structural Technician Level 1, Steel Structural Technician Level I, Aluminum Structural Technician Level 1 and Refinish Technician Level 2.
-Students have the ability to pursue additional collision repair certifications during the UTI program.
+Students have the opportunity to pursue additional collision repair certifications during the UTI program.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.